 These motor tasks are obviously very valuable.
-However, this study used a training program that targeted maximum strength with heavy resistances.
+However, this study used a training program that targeted maximum strength with heavy resistance.
 Although this type of training is a proven method for enhancing sprint speed and jumping power, it is also difficult to include in the regular training program of a football team, because the recovery required after heavy resistance training might interfere with the regular competitions during the season.

 As with strength training, the value of good sprinting speed for footballers is well supported by research.
 Ekblom (1986) found that the absolute maximum speed shown during play was one of the parameters that differentiated elite players from those of lesser standard.
 This is supported by a study with German division-one players by Kollath and Quade (1993).
 They showed that professionals were significantly quicker than amateurs over 10m, 20m and 30m.
 The acceleration difference to 10m was especially significant.
 This suggests that better players need superior acceleration and maximum speed to play at a higher level.
 Interestingly, the 30m speed was similar for the German professionals regardless of position.